310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors.md

 {% endbubble %}

 {% bubble Hiyori yare %}
-4piece is an individual contest, you see.
+4piece is an individual competition, you see.
 If we get along the same way you do in Yumenosaki, it’ll be much harder to compete, no?
 {% endbubble %}

 {% bubble Chiaki fist %}